tapwork/HeapInspector-for-iOS/README.md

 [HINSPDebug startWithClassPrefix:@"RM"];
 ```
 The prefix can be `nil`.
 We recommend to use a specific class prefix or even better a real class like `UIImageView`.
-Or just run to record all NSObject subclasses
+Or just run `start` to record all NSObject subclasses.
 ```objc
 [HINSPDebug start];
 ```